|Asterism Travels & Tours - Myanmar||Experiencing local life and environment in Yangon and Thanlyin|

 If you happen to walk a street at night

 There is a high probability that the electricity will be off, or only the street lights maybe on.
-You will see a single young girl coming back home from work walking the narrow and long light-less street.
+You will see a single young girl or boy coming back home from work walking the narrow and long light-less street.
 It became normal since about 20 years ago for people to go and come depending on the working hours regardless of whether or not they have light.
 Indeed many villages in the country never have electricity.
-On the other story, some villages located near the power stations enjoy 24 hours electricity.
+On the other story, some villages located near the power stations may enjoy 24 hours electricity.
 Almost all residential quarters in Yangon receive only half day electricity.
 Bagan is said to get full day electricity due to a power station not far away.

 Offering monk's alm in September rain